 She smiled, and said compassionately "I prepared for the moment, just as you had."
 Then she walked out of the room and headed back towards the forests.

 Merlin addressed the empty space with Arthur and Gunivere.
 "I had magic-binding cuffs on my wrists and ankles, so even though I knew a teleportation spell I couldn't escape.
-She came and released me from them, even at great personal risk to herself.
-I teleported away, leaving her there alone with the Catha's guards.
+She came and performed the spell for me, freeing my legs, at great personal risk to herself.
+I left her there alone with the Catha's guards.
 I didn't even know if she'd lived."
 Merlin turned his head away in shame.

 Gwen spoke up first.
 "There was nothing you could do for her if you stayed, Merlin, you knew that."